meteor/guide/outlines.md

 Now that you've built a sweet app, give it to the world.
 It can be hard to run a production app, that's where Galaxy comes in.

 1. Integrating with popular analytics platforms to track method calls, publications, and URL hits
+2.  integrating with Librato Metrics, etc. (or just add Kadira)
 2. Profiling and monitoring your app to find out where it is slow
+3.  way to use Kadira Profiler (we'll have memory leak debuggin soon as well)
 3. Escape hatches for performance issues
+4. Uses of Kadira Debug
 4. Staging and testing
 5. Rolling updates with hot code push
 6. Galaxy